-Homes with air conditioning data are from the Behavioral Risk Factor Surveillance System (BRFSS).
+Adults with access to air conditioning data are from the Behavioral Risk Factor Surveillance System (BRFSS).

 State, Public Health District, County

-This data set contains information on the percent of homes with air conditioning in Maine.
+This data set contains information on the percent of adults with air conditioning in Maine.
 Data are stratified by geographic location and whether they own or rent their home.